NESCAC Football Report is a comprehensive site dedicated to the Division III’s New England Small College Athletic Conference football.

 Games typically kick-off in early afternoon, but in 2024 there are 6 night

-games scheduled, including the three games between the Maine schools
+games scheduled, including the three games between the Maine schools.

 The league does not compete in the Division III football playoff, nor an end of season conference playoff, so each regular season game is critical.

 The schools are very competitive academic institutions.
-Per the 2024 US News & World Report National Liberal Arts College rankings, the NESCAC had the top two rated colleges and of the nine NESCAC schools included in those rankings, eight are in the Top 25.
+Per the 2024 US News & World Report National Liberal Arts College rankings, the NESCAC had the top two rated colleges and of the nine NESCAC schools included in those rankings, seven are in the Top 25.

 The league has several rivalries including: